-Dr. Maria Kobylinski practices general internal medicine.
-Her average rating from her patients is 5.0 stars out of 5.
-She honors Coventry, Coventry Bronze, Coventry Silver, and more.
-Dr. Kobylinski attended medical school at St. George's University School of Medicine.
-Dr. Kobylinski trained at Geisinger Medical Center for residency.
-She is affiliated with Geisinger.
+Dr. Maria Kobylinski specializes in general internal medicine.
+On average, patients gave her a rating of 5.0 stars out of 5.
+She takes Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
+Dr. Kobylinski attended St. George's University School of Medicine and subsequently trained at Geisinger Medical Center for residency.
+She is professionally affiliated with Geisinger.

 Conditions / Treatments